Positive male role models theme supports demand for ‘soft skills’

 According to IMD’s organisers, this month is “important for the masculine soul” as it includes events such as Movember – the international campaign promoting awareness of male health.
 However, for some in the workplace, the masculine soul might have some catching up to do.

 The rapid development of AI will potentially have a profound effect on workplace behaviours, particularly in areas that may take some men out of their comfort zone.
-Technology has long been over-running roles that can be automated.
+Technology has long been over-shadowing roles that can be automated.
 To protect their jobs from the rise of AI, employees will need new skills that rely on human strengths.

 Skills in client relationships and networking, feedback and mentoring, meetings management, and company culture can’t be left to a large language model.
 The simple fact is, whether tech developers like this or not, AI isn’t human.
 People with a solid understanding of emotional intelligence (EI) will outperform artificial competitors.